 Maginnis Law has recently filed two lawsuits under the Fair Credit Reporting Act relating to inaccurate placement of entries on guarantor’s credit report after their obligations expired.
 For example, if a tenant enters into a new lease, amended lease, or revised lease after the first year of tenancy (usually with a slightly higher rent), the apartment lease guarantor is no longer obligated under the original lease.
 However, apartment complexes may fail to update their records to reflect the expired guaranty.
 Even after a dispute with a credit bureau or a complaint with a collection agency, some ex-guarantors are forced to deal with inaccurate letters, harassing phone calls, and adverse credit actions for debts that are not theirs and are not owed.

-If you are having issues with an apartment complex, a credit bureau, a collection agency, or any other large corporation, contact our firm at 919.526.0450, or email@example.com to schedule a free consultation with our firm.
+If you are having issues with an apartment complex, a credit bureau, a collection agency, or any other large corporation, contact our firm at 919.526.0450 or through our contact page.
 All consultations are confidential and there is no obligation to sign on with our firm.
 We handle cases all over North Carolina and, for some consumer cases, are willing to associate with firms out of state to take on cases outside of North Carolina.
-You can also subscribe to our mailing list to learn about the rights you have under consumer protection law against large corporations.